-Chemistry^A SC109 AZ03101 Grades: 10 - 12 Credit: 1.0 Prerequisite: Biology Chemistry is the science
+Chemistry^ SC109 AZ03101 Grades: 10 - 12 Credit: 1.0 Prerequisite: Biology

 Chemistry is the science that examines the structure of matter, its properties, and the changes it undergoes.
 It is based on both experiment and theory.
 As a result, the student comes to an understanding of the chemical world through a combination of laboratory experiments and analysis of the underlying theories.
 Topics will be studied using lecture/discussion, worksheets, demonstrations, and laboratory experiments.
 A course notebook is maintained, and lab write-ups are required.
 A solid foundation in math is important for success in this course.

-Chemistry Co-taught^ AZ03101 Grades: 10 - 12 Credit: 1.0 Prerequisite: Biology & IEP driven lecture/discussion, textbook reading, worksheets, demonstrations, and laboratory experiments.
+Duration: 1 year Credit Type: Science lecture/discussion, textbook reading, worksheets, demonstrations, and laboratory experiments.
 A course notebook is maintained, and lab write-ups are required.
 A solid foundation in math is important for success in this course.
 Students receive instruction from two teachers (Content specialist and an ESS teacher).
-Duration: 1 year
+Duration: 1 year Credit Type: Science